Anjanamb/Sequential-Logic-Datasets-with-Designs/README.md

 # Sequential Logic Datasets with Designs
- Datasets generated for sequential logics using Quartus and Modelsim software tools
+ Datasets generated for sequential logics using Quartus II 14.1 and ModelSim-Altera 10.3c software tools